Our SMS weather alerts provide RAA members with free targeted messaging about upcoming severe weather events.

 Jump to bushfire alert information

-Why did I receive an SMS weather alert?
+• Why did I receive a hail alert?

 You've received an SMS weather alert because you have an RAA insurance policy that may be impacted by a severe weather event.
 When a severe weather event is expected to impact your registered location, we'll alert you by SMS.